millejoh/emacs-ipython-notebook/README.rst

    For manual install, put Emacs lisp ``ein*.el`` files and Python file ``ein.py`` in your load path.
 See `online documentation`_ for more information.

+2. Configure the variables ``ein:jupyter-default-server-command`` and
+   ``ein:jupyter-default-notebook-directory``, then call
+   ``ein:jupyter-server-start``.
+This should start the jupyter notebook server, log in, then automatically open the notebook list.

+-OR-

 2. Start the `Jupyter notebook server`_.